 This book examines the European Union (EU)'s contribution to the development of the global climate regime within the broader framework of global justice.

-It argues that the procedural dimension of justice has been largely overlooked so far in the assessment of EU climate policy and reveals the EU has significantly contributed to the development of the climate regime within its broader efforts to ‘solidarise’ international society.
-At the same time, the book identifies deficits of the climate regime and limits to the EU’s impact and explains why the EU policy towards global climate change has shifted over time.
-Finally, however, it argues that these policies should not be assessed in terms of being either wholly positive or negative, but that they are shot through with ambiguities.
+It argues that the procedural dimension of justice has been largely overlooked so far in the assessment of EU climate policy and reveals that the EU has significantly contributed to the development of the climate regime within its broader efforts to ‘solidarise’ international society.
+At the same time, the book identifies deficits of the climate regime and limits to the EU’s impact, and explains why the EU policy towards global climate change has shifted over time.
+Finally, it argues that these policies should not be assessed in terms of being wholly positive or wholly negative, but that they are shot through with ambiguities.

 1. Introduction: Normative Power Europe, the Liberal Order, and Global Climate Justice

 3. Charting the Development of EU Involvement in the Global Climate Regime

 4. Securitisation and Climate Justice

 5. The EU and Global Climate Justice Seen from the Outside

 6. Solidarisation: The Productive Ambiguity in the EU’s Climate Policies